Hold-Krykke-BA/System_Integration/Examproject/README.md

 The service is responsible for consuming incoming Kafka messages containing order numbers for new orders, polling the MongoDB for the orders, processing the orders via the embedded Camunda, changing the order status during the processing and sending out emails for the customers with order statuses.

 #### Apache Kafka
-The service consumes messages on the following format:
+The service consumes messages on the following format sent on the topic `saleregisteredprocessing`:
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/processingMSG.PNG)

 #### MongoDB Atlas